-Kirst Konverter® offers a cartridge conversion cylinder for both the 1851 and the 1861 Colt Navy revolvers manufactured by Uberti or Pietta which is available in .38 Long Colt caliber, as a six shot cylinder.
+Kirst Konverter® offers a cartridge conversion cylinder for both the 1851 and the 1861 Colt Navy revolvers manufactured by Uberti or Pietta, which is a six shot cylinder.

 Specific reproductions of the 1851 Colt Navy that are manufactured as a .44 caliber percussion revolver will accept the .45 Schofield/.45 Long Colt caliber, five shot Kirst Konverter®.
 The current Pietta reproduction 1851 Navy “Sheriff” and “Civilian” revolvers in .44 caliber accepts the same Kirst Konverter as the Pietta made 1860 Army revolver.

 Since the .44 caliber Cap & Ball barrel has the same bore dimensions as a present day .45 centerfire caliber, the Kirst Konverter® will simply 1851 Colt Navy .44 caliber Kirst Konverterconvert these guns to a five shot .45 Schofield cartridge/.45 Long Colt.
 It will also accommodate the .45 Long Colt cartridges if the bullet is seated slightly deeper.
 (The SAAMI specification for overall length, for the .45 Long Colt, is 1.600 inch.
 The longest overall length that 1851 Pietta cylinder in .45 caliber will accept is 1.58 inch)